-This guide has been written to explain what a Discretionary Trust is, and how to place a Legal & General protection policy in our Discretionary Trust.
+This guide has been written to explain what a Survivor's Discretionary Trust is, and how to place a Legal & General protection policy in our Survivor's Discretionary Trust.
 We've tried to use plain language to keep this guide easy to understand.
 You'll find explanations of any technical terms we use in the glossary on page 8 of this document.
 Whenever terms covered in the glossary appear in the main text, we've highlighted them in dark blue.
-We have a range of online support available to help you place your policy in trust.
-Please note that some of the information contained in this technical guide may not apply to our online Discretionary Trust.
+We also have a range of online support to help you place your policy in trust.

+Please note that some of the information contained in this Technical Guide, may not apply to our online Survivor's Discretionary Trust.

-Trust information
+Trust Information

-What is a Discretionary Trust?
+What is a Survivor's Discretionary Trust?

-A Discretionary Trust is a legal arrangement which allows the owner of a life policy (the settlor) to give their policy to a trusted group of people (the trustees), who look after it.
-At some time in the future they pass it on to some people from a group that the settlor has decided (the beneficiaries).
+A Survivor's Discretionary Trust is a legal arrangement which allows the owners of a life policy (the settlors) to give their policy to a trusted group of people (the trustees), who look after it.
+At some time in the future they pass it on to some people from a group that the settlors have decided (the beneficiaries).
 The trustees have discretion about which of the beneficiaries to pass it on to, how much each will get, and when.
+However, if one of the settlors survives the first to die by 30 days, the trust fund will pass to the surviving settlor.